IntersectMBO/plutus/plutus-core/src/CostModel.md

 - `ExBudgeting.hs`: add the haskell version of the predictor
 - `CostModelCreation.hs`: add code to load the model from R code
 - Fix compile errors until `plutus-core-test-cost-model` runs & run it.

+## Calibration

+## Ideas

+The cost should be the opportunity cost opposed to running an actual block transaction.

+## CPU

+The CPU calibration is according to the time used by a builtin operation as determined by criterion.
+The cost per evaluation step isn't determined yet.

+## Memory

+The memory cost per builtin operation on integers is the expected worst-case cost of the generated value.
+This way the computation stays simple.
+If Plutus were to adjust the usage down to actual cost, the max and the current usage would have to be carried around separately.
+Otherwise the counting mode would predict less than the possible top amount of memory than the budgeting mode actually requires.